salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

       <%= config.bin %> <%= command.id %> --metadata 'ApexClass:MyApex*'

+- Retrieve the source files in the "force-app" directory; if any of the retrieved metadata is of type "Bot", also retrieve all dependent components of the Bot, such as GenAiPlannerBundles, GenAiPlugins, and GenAiFunctions:

+<%= config.bin %> <%= command.id %> --source-dir force-app -root-type-with-dependencies Bot

 - Retrieve a custom object called ExcitingObject that's in the SBQQ namespace:

       sf <%= command.id %> --metadata CustomObject:SBQQ__ExcitingObject